 Doctors may refer to some medications as non-steroidal anti-inflammatory drugs non-steroidal anti-inflammatory drugs (NSAIDs).
 Other anti-inflammatory drugs, such as corticosteroids, contain steroids.

-Both corticosteroids and NSAIDs can offer pain relief and reduce inflammation for a range of conditions, including a sore throat.
+Both corticosteroids and NSAIDs can offer pain relief and reduce inflammation for various conditions, including a sore throat.

 While NSAIDs can help reduce symptoms of a sore throat, they can also cause side effects.
 These may include: